Home Secretary confirms she is rowing back on Windrush reforms

 Many lost homes and jobs, and were denied access to healthcare and benefits.

+Former home secretary Priti Patel had originally accepted all 30 of the recommendations following their publication.

-Solicitor Ms Williams made a raft of recommendations for change in her report into how the Windrush scandal happened, concluding that it was “foreseeable and avoidable”.
+Solicitor Ms Williams, who serves as an inspector of constabulary and inspector of fire & rescue services, made a raft of suggestions for change in her report into how the Windrush scandal happened, concluding that it was “foreseeable and avoidable”.

 She recommended appointing a migrants’ commissioner in order to “signpost systemic risks”.

+The role was due to see someone appointed who would be responsible for speaking up for migrants and flagging systemic problems within the UK immigration system.

-In her progress review published last year, Ms Williams warned that without one, the department “risks undermining its stated commitment to transparency and effective policy making, as well as the efforts to rebuild its reputation”.
+In her progress review published last year, Ms Williams warned that without a commissioner, the department “risks undermining its stated commitment to transparency and effective policy making, as well as the efforts to rebuild its reputation”.

 But Ms Braverman on Thursday said “external bodies are not the only source of scrutiny” and that she would instead look to “shift culture and subject ourselves to scrutiny”.